-The authors want to acknowledge funding be the German Ministry of Education and Research FKZ 031B0293A and FKZ 031A536A-C. In addition, we acknowledge partial funding by the German Ministry of Education and Research for the German Plant Phenotyping network 031A053 and the Plant Primary database FKZ 0315961 projects and the NRW Strategieprojekt BioSC (no. 313/323-400-002 13) and the European Union's Horizon 2020 Research and Innovation Programme (GoodBerry; grant agreement number 679303, EPPN2020; grant agreement number 731013 and BREEDCAFS; grant agreement number 727934).
-The authors declare no conflict of interest.
+The authors want to acknowledge funding by the German Ministry of Education and Research FKZ 031B0293A and FKZ 031A536A-C. In addition, we acknowledge partial funding by the German Ministry of Education and Research for the German Plant Phenotyping network 031A053 and the Plant Primary database FKZ 0315961 projects and the NRW Strategieprojekt BioSC (no. 313/323-400-002 13) and the European Union's Horizon 2020 Research and Innovation Programme (GoodBerry, grant agreement number 679303; EPPN2020, grant agreement number 731013; and BREEDCAFS, grant agreement number 727934).

-Box 1 (Summary)
+BOX 1 Summary

-- Plant genome sequencing has evolved to soon become a commodity approach for small genomes - Phenotypic Data standardization recommendations are provided by MIAPPE - Many tools and databases facilitate bridging genotypes and phenotypes
+- Plant genome sequencing has evolved to soon become a commodity approach for small genomes. - Phenotypic data standardization recommendations are provided by MIAPPE. - Many tools and databases facilitate bridging genotypes and phenotypes.